Sonictherocketman/sonictherocketman.github.io/archive/blogging-writing-musing-and-thinking/article.md

 ## What Writing Is

 There's an old adage that says, "Writing is Thinking" and I've usually interpreted those words to mean that "writing helps you think", which is undoubtably true.
-However in recent years I've discovered an entirely new form of writing that I've taken to calling: musing, that I think takes this idea a step further, and it's precisely what Joan describes Montaigne doing in the 16<sup>th</sup> century.
+However in recent years I've discovered an entirely new form of writing that I've taken to calling: musing, that I think takes this idea a step further, and it's precisely what Westenberg describes Montaigne doing in the 16<sup>th</sup> century.

 <div class="image-right" style="width: 330px; padding-right: 0; ">
 <img alt="A collection of my notebooks" src="/images/blog/musingbooks.jpg" style="max-width: 100%; padding-right: 0;"/>